Super Lawyers

 As you might expect, we tell our clients that they refer all requests for dialogue from insurance companies or third-party administrators to us—there is typically no good reason for an automobile accident claimant to speak with the opposing side’s insurance representatives.

-Other Third Party Administrators that Compete with Sedgwick
+Other Third-Party Administrators that Compete with Sedgwick

 Sedgwick Claims Processing System

-Sedgwick uses a software program known as Juris as a central repository for all of its client information.
+Sedgwick uses a software program known as Juris as a central repository for all its client information.
 Juris maintains data on medical bills (“including information such as payment details, service descriptions, procedure codes, methods of calculating fees, provider and vendor contacts, and reasons for review”), and time tracking (for workers’ compensation and disability cases.
-The purpose to monitor the work statuses of individual claimants while off work or on restricted duty.
+The purpose is to monitor the work statuses of individual claimants while off work or on restricted duty.
 This function helps users track a claimant’s progress and get the claimant back to work quickly.

 Can You Reach a Settlement with Sedgwick Without a Lawsuit?